Melbourne protest organisers fined by cops

 But Victoria Police say they won’t fine anyone else over Saturday’s rally against Aboriginal deaths in custody and in solidarity with protests in the US.

-The fines come as Health Minister Jenny Mikakos has ruled out publicly naming a man who tested positive for coronavirus after attending the event.
+Unrelated to the protest, a child has also been diagnosed with COVID-19 after attending pre-school in the Victorian town of Kangaroo Ground, prompting a temporary shutdown of the centre.

-Victoria Police confirmed on Friday it had handed fines of $1652 each to three organisers of the protest, which was spearheaded by the Warriors of the Aboriginal Resistance.
+Victoria Police confirmed on Friday it had handed fines of $1652 each to three organisers of Saturday’s rally, which was spearheaded by the Warriors of the Aboriginal Resistance.

 Two fines were issued late on Thursday and another was issued on Friday morning.